 3. After the installation, you can start the daemon as follows:

 4. You would notice that the daemon, by default would run under the port 27017

 [[email protected] yum.repos.d]# netstat -ntpl | grep -i mongo tcp 0 0 127.0.0.1:27017 0.0.0.0:* LISTEN 9692/mongod

 5. By typing mongo on the terminal you would be prompted to the MongoDB CLI

-How NOSQL came to the scene?
+How NoSQL came to the scene?
 It was found that Relational Databases were not capable of handling big data.
-Through, there is a serious debate on this issue, NOSQL was the answer to handle big data.
+Through, there is a serious debate on this issue, NoSQL was the answer to handle big data.
 Horizontal scalability was found missing in RDBMS compared to NOSQL.
-In RDBMS, entity is represented by a table compared to MongoDB, table is comparable to collections.
+In RDBMS, an entity is represented by a table compared to MongoDB, the table is comparable to collections.

-Some features of MongoDB is that it support:
+Some features of MongoDB is that it supports:

 Ad hoc - you can do a search by field, range queries and regular expressions